MicrosoftDocs/winrt-api/windows.applicationmodel.activation/activationkind.md

 Windows Phone only.
 The app was activated after the app was suspended for a web authentication broker operation.

 ### -field WebAccountProvider:1006
 The app was activated by a web account provider.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field ComponentUI:1007
 Reserved for system use.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field ProtocolForResults:1009
 The app was launched by another app with the expectation that it will return a result back to the caller.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field ToastNotification:1010
 The app was activated when a user tapped on the body of a toast notification or performed an action inside a toast notification.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field Print3DWorkflow:1011
 This app was launched by another app to provide a customized printing experience for a 3D printer.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field DialReceiver:1012
 This app was launched by another app on a different device by using the DIAL protocol.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field DevicePairing:1013
-This app was activated as a result of pairing a device.gi
+This app was activated as a result of pairing a device.

 ### -field UserDataAccountsProvider:1014
 The app was launched to handle the user interface for account management.
 In circumstances where the system would have shown the default system user interface, it instead has invoked your app with the UserDataAccountProvider contract.
 The activation payload contains information about the type of operation being requested and all the information necessary to replicate the system-provided user interface.
 This activation kind is limited to 1st party apps.
 To use this field, you must add the **userDataAccountsProvider** capability in your app's package manifest.
 For more info see [App capability declarations](http://aka.ms/appcap).
 Introduced in Windows 10, version 1607 (10.0.14393).